ably/ably-dotnet/README.md

 Shortcomings & considerations:

 * This library is only tested manually on Unity for Windows.
-We do not yet have automated tests running on the Unity platform.
+We do not yet have automated tests running on the Unity platform, work on this is in active development.
 * Installation requires developers to import a custom Unity package that includes all of Ably's dependencies.

 Unity Requirements: